dasch-swiss/dsp-tools/docs/dsp-tools-generate-test-data.md

 },
 "hasLinkTo": {
     "objects": "resclass" | ["objectClassOfProp1", ...]              # default="Resource" (resources from all classes
-                                                                        # derived from that class can become a target)
+                                                                        # derived from that class can become an object)
                                                                         # list length delimited by num of props
                                                                         # ("inheritanceDepth" * "propertiesPerLevel")
 }
 "hasRepresentation": {
-    "targets": "targetClass" | ["targetClassOfProp1", ...]              # default=resources from all classes derived from
+    "objects": "objectClass" | ["objectClassOfProp1", ...]              # default=resources from all classes derived from
-                                                                        # a multimedia representation can become a target.
+                                                                        # a multimedia representation can become a object.
                                                                         # list length delimited by num of props
                                                                         # ("inheritanceDepth" * "propertiesPerLevel")
 }